kelsjon3/anythingllm-unraid/README.md

 ## Installation

-You can install this template in two ways:

-### Option 1: Add Template Repository (Recommended)

 1. In your Unraid web UI, navigate to the **Docker** tab.
 2. Click on **Template Repositories**.
-3. Copy and paste the URL of this GitHub repository into one of the empty fields: `https://github.com/YOUR_GITHUB_USERNAME/anythingllm-unraid`
+3. Copy and paste the URL of this GitHub repository into one of the empty fields: `https://github.com/kelsjon3/anythingllm-unraid`
 4. Click **Save**.
 5. Go back to the **Docker** tab and click **Add Container**.
 6. You should now see `AnythingLLM-PG` in the template dropdown list.

-### Option 2: Manual XML

-1. Open the `templates/anythingllm_pg.xml` file in this repository.
-2. Copy the entire XML content.
-3. In your Unraid web UI, go to the **Docker** tab and click **Add Container**.
-4. Toggle the **XML View** switch in the top-right.
-5. Paste the XML content into the text area and click **Save**.

 ## Configuration

+When you add the container, you will see several fields to configure the database connection.

+### Postgres Settings

+*   **Postgres Host**: The hostname or IP address of your PostgreSQL container.
+If it's a Docker container on the same Unraid server, you can usually use the container's name (e.g., `postgres`).
+*   **Postgres Port**: The port PostgreSQL is listening on (usually `5432`).
+*   **Postgres User**: Your PostgreSQL username.
+*   **Postgres Password**: The user's password.
+*   **Postgres Database**: The name of the database AnythingLLM will use.

 ### `DATABASE_URL`

-This is the most critical setting.
-You must provide the connection string for your PostgreSQL database.
-The format is:
+After filling in the fields above, you must manually construct the `DATABASE_URL` and paste it into this field.
+This is the final connection string that AnythingLLM will use.

+The required format is:

 `postgresql://<user>:<password>@<hostname>:<port>/<database>`

--   **user**: Your PostgreSQL username.
--   **password**: The user's password.
--   **hostname**: The hostname or IP address of your PostgreSQL container.
-If it's a Docker container on the same Unraid server, you can usually use the container's name (e.g., `postgres`).
--   **port**: The port PostgreSQL is listening on (usually `5432`).
--   **database**: The name of the database AnythingLLM will use.

-**Example:** `postgresql://anythingllm_user:secret_password@postgres-db:5432/anythingllm`
+**Example:**

+If you used the default values from the template, your `DATABASE_URL` would be:

+`postgresql://llm_user:password@postgres:5432/anythingllm`

 ### `.env` File